Your Rights and Privacy

 - File a grievance and/or file a complaint with Valley Children’s Hospital, The State Department of Health Services and/or The Office for Civil Rights, and be informed of the action taken.
 Concerns regarding quality of care or premature discharge will also be referred to the appropriate Utilization and Quality Control Peer Review Organization (PRO).

-Patient Care Concerns
+Patient Questions or Concerns

 Joint Commission Public Notice